 It was popularly believed that after Mayor Henry Impey fled his seven-hour ordeal of being barricaded in Luton Town Hall during the Peace Day riots on July 19th, 1919, that he never returned to the town.

 In fact he was back as early as the following Thursday, July 24th, albeit on a surprise flying visit lasting only about an hour.
-He briefly had talks with Town Clerk William Smith at the Carnegie Library before giving an interview to the Luton Reporter newspaper at its offices in Manchester Street, on the corner with Bridge Street.
+He briefly had talks with Town Clerk William Smith at the Carnegie Library before giving an interview to the Luton Reporter and Luton News newspapers.
 The Reporter article said:

 Probably no topic has been so much discussed locally as the absence of the Mayor from the town during the most critical of times, and the story we have been able to piece together concerning this aspect of the matter is both unique and extraordinary.